 Pool owners all know, or at least should know, that Chlorine works the best at the right pH levels, but sometimes, when adding chlorine-like granular or shock chlorine, the pH is affected by the chlorine itself as well as its total alkalinity.
 When alkalinity falls, it is more difficult to maintain a stable pH which can snowball and lead to problems.

 The same process happens in Saltwater Pools where chlorine generators can change the pH in your swimming pool or hot tub.
-This boost in alkalinity and pH helps balance and then convert your chlorine into sanitizing agent once it enters the pool water.
+This boost in alkalinity and pH helps balance and then convert your chlorine into a sanitizing agent once it enters the pool water.

 Adding Chlorine From a Chlorine Generator Can Affect Pool pH